23rd March 2024

 Industrial control systems (ICSs) are specialised electrical information control systems that help businesses manage and control various industrial processes.
 As a general term, ICS is a system that can encompass several types of control systems, each consisting of numerous component combinations to act together and achieve industrial objectives.

-Industrial control systems exist across multiple sectors, including manufacturing, production, transportation, and utilities.
+Control systems exist across multiple industrial sectors, including manufacturing, production, transportation, and utilities.
 But regardless of the industry in question, these systems share the same purpose.
 Such industrial processes involve automating, monitoring, and regulating processes to improve efficiency, productivity and safety.

-Industrial control systems range in size, complexity and general requirements, offering electrical, mechanical, hydraulic and pneumatic capabilities.
-Many factories use industrial control systems for automation purposes.
+Control systems in industrial sectors range in size, complexity and general requirements, offering electrical, mechanical, hydraulic and pneumatic capabilities.
+Many factories use control systems for automation purposes.
 Its global market value was worth over $14.65 billion in 2024.

 10 Types of Industrial Control Systems